-The National Screening Unit's Improving Quality: A Framework for Screening Programmes in New Zealand sets out the expectations for screening programmes.
+The National Screening Unit Quality Framework sets out the expectations for screening programmes.
 The framework helps people working in screening nationally and locally to deliver high-quality programmes and assists with the design and implementation of screening services.

 NSU Quality Principles

 The six principles reflect the current direction of the NSU, and guide how screening programmes work to serve the population.
-The principles will underpin the revised framework.
+The principles underpin the framework.